2 CBM_dataPrep_SK

 are transferred to other rasters used in the simulation via the function reproducible::prepInputs

-, ecoRaster
+, start

 , species_tr

-) and one table is provided cbmAdmin
+) and one table is provided as cbmAdmin

-for user convenience.
-In addition to location (study area) and inventory information (age, here provided as a raster), the user is expected to provide: growth curves (\(m^3/ha\)) that are linked to each pixel or stand (userGcM3
+) and inventory information (age, here provided as a raster), the user is expected to provide: growth curves (\(m^3/ha\)) that are linked to each pixel or stand (userGcM3

 ), the leading species for each curve (gcMeta